isomerpages/ogp-sync/index.md

       button: Read More
       url: /about-sync
   - infopic:
-      title: Add recipients
+      title: Manage recipients
-      subtitle: For Employees
+      subtitle: For Individuals
-      description: Individuals can choose who they share their COVID-19 data with on Sync, and revoke consent at any time.
+      description: Choose who you share your COVID-19 data with on Sync, and revoke consent at any time.
       button: Learn more
       alt: Image alt text
       url: /for-employees/add-recipient